-CHARTER AGREEMENT Pursuant to G.S.
-115C-218et seq. the North Carolina State Board of Education (hereinafter referred to as "SBE") grants this license to erm The Charter is effective on July 1, 2022 through June 30, It shall terminate June 30 or the last year without further notice from or action by the SBE.
-In accordance with 115C-218.6, the SBE shall review the operations of each charter school at least once prior to the expiration of its charter to ensure that the school is meeting expected academic, financial, and governance standards; provided, the SBE may at its discretion review the operations of a charter school at any time the SBE deems it necessary and appropriate.
-The Nonprofit may apply to renew the Charter pursuant to SBE policies and procedures; however, this agreement, in no way, binds the SBE to renew the Charter for an additional term.
-The SBE shall make renewal decisions consistent with State law, SBE policies, and the terms of this agreement.
-If the Public Charter School ceases operating in accordance with its Charter and terminates instruction, without prior permission from the SBE, it will be deemed to have surrendered its charter and all rights thereunder. harter School a North Carolina Public School Pursuant to Article IX, Section 2, of the North Carolina Constitution and Article 14A of Chapter 115C of the North Carolina General Statute, a Charter School is a public school and shall be accessible to all North Carolina students eligible to attend public schools under G.S.
-115C-218.45(a)
+G.S.
+115C-218 et seq. the North Carolina State Board of Education (hereinafter referred to as grants this license to (hereinafter referred to as "the Nonprofit") to operate, a Public Charter School.
+1. Term ı 1.1 The Charter is effective on July 1, 2023 through June 30, It shall terminate June 30 of the last year without further notice from or action by the SBE.
+1.2 In accordance with 115C-218.6, the SBE shall review the operations of each charter school at least once prior to the expiration of its charter to ensure that the school is meeting expected academic, financial, and governance standards; provided, the SBE may at its discretion review the operations of a charter school at any time the SBE deems it necessary and appropriate. • 1.3 The Nonprofit may apply to renew the Charter pursuant to SBE policies and procedures; however, this agreement, in no way, binds the SBE to renew the Charter for an additional term.
+The SBE shall make renewal decisions consistent with State law, SBE policies, and the terms of this agreement. • 1.4 If the Public Charter School ceases operating in accordance with its Charter and terminates instruction, without prior permission from the SBE, it will be deemed to have surrendered its charter and all rights thereunder.
+2. Char ter School a North Carolina Public School ; 2.1 Pursuant to Article IX, Section 2, of the North Carolina Constitution and Article 14A of Chapter 115C of the North Carolina General Statute, a Charter School is a public school and shall be accessible to all North Carolina students eligible to attend public schools under G.S.
+115C-218.45(a).
+3. .
+Appli ication-Binding ; 3.1 The SBE has reviewed the Application submitted by the Nonprofit and has approved it subject to adherence to all requirements set forth in this Charter and in the Charter School Act.
+The the Application are binding on the charter school.

-3. Application-Binding

-- 3.1 The SBE has reviewed the Application submitted by the Nonprofit and has approved it subject to adherence to all requirements set forth in this Charter and in the Charter School Act.
-The Application is fully incorporated in this Charter and all representations and conditions contained in the Application are binding on the charter school. - 3.2 The Nonprofit shall immediately submit in writing to the Office of Charter Schools and the SBE any proposed substantial changes to the Application.
-No proposed amendment is valid until the SBE approves that modification.
+approves that modification.